 The impacts of Parkinson’s on movement are called motor symptoms.

-Primary motor symptoms include:
+Primary motor symptoms of Parkinson’s include:

 - Tremor: a rhythmic shaking in your arms, legs or chin.
 Most people with Parkinson’s who experience tremor that is worse when relaxing and resting have rest tremor.
 Others experience active tremor, which means their shaking worsens when trying to do something, like drinking out of a cup of coffee or eating with a spoon.